 It's to their massive credit that East and Thatcher aren't completely overshadowed by Grant's performance.
 Instead they play off it wonderfully, both likeable and distinct as they each react to Mr Reed's increasingly hostile rhetoric in their own way.
 The heart they imbue their characters with is a big reason Heretic doesn't default to the obvious religion bashing a lazier film would have relied on.
 In many ways the film is actually a reversal of the rational thinker running afoul of religious zealots horror trope, instead we have two religious believers trying to remain calm in the face of a non-believers fanatical views.

-Heretic is a very talky film so it won't be for everybody but the dialogue is sharp and the pace well mangled so it never sags.
+Heretic is a very talky film so it won't be for everybody but the dialogue is sharp and the pace well managed so it never sags.
 Is the final reveal a little underwhelming?
 Possibly, but it is in keeping with the rest of the film and it's hard to think of a better way it could have gone.
 After writing A Quiet Place and sci fi dinosaur movie 65, as well as directing a couple of decent horror movies themselves, writer/directors Scott Beck and Bryan Woods have hit a career high point here and Hugh Grant is worth the admission money alone.

 8 latter days out of 10 saints.